Church Giving Statistics

 About 51% of participants in the USCCB survey said they donate online 2–11 times a year.
 Among those aged 16–34, 49% responded positively to this question.
 About 53% of Catholics aged 35–64 said they were donating money via the Internet in the past 12 months.
 Respective 4%, 13%, and 32% of all participants were donating online weekly, monthly, and once a year.

 Church online giving statistics show that 80% of these people in this group give money to religious causes.
 About 64% of those who attend mass monthly, in contrast, do the same.
 Only 24% of Catholics that attend mass a few times a year or less donate money to religious organizations online.
-Similarly, those registered with a parish (59%) contribute more compared to those not registered with a parish (23%).
+Similarly, those registered with a parish (59%) contribute more compared to those who aren’t (23%).

 More precisely, 53% of the participants responded positively to this question, show the church giving statistics.
 The only two options that got more positive answers were giving money to family (73%) and friends (58%).
 About a third (36%) claimed they would donate money if their bishop requested it via their diocesan newspaper or a mailer.
 A mailed letter, an email, and a phone call would be effective for the respective 31%, 21%, and 16% of the participants.

 18. Only a quarter of Catholics prefer donating online.

 When asked whether they would prefer to give money online through a site of the Catholic Church, only 25% responded positively.
 Church online giving statistics show that the majority (75%) wouldn’t prefer this option.
 The situation is even more drastic among those aged 35–64, where 78% responded negatively to the question.

 19. Convenience is the main reason why Catholics prefer to donate money online.